/session-handoff

 - §EDITS application table — state each item (APPLIED / DISPATCHED / TRACKED) in the successor's own words.

-77631d2e [1924]): leads keep driving their queues; the new orc monitors the fleet and is Etan's remote control — not a full re-dispatcher that respawns everything from scratch.
+- MONITOR + REMOTE CONTROL role — leads keep driving their queues; the new orc monitors the fleet and acts as the operator's remote control, not a full re-dispatcher that respawns everything from scratch.

 ANTI-PATTERNS